cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

 When we've designed such a nice streamlined API for handling side-effects, we need to make sure that API endpoints in the app use them as well.
-In the app where these ideas originated, we don't have a REST API for the client to use.
+In the app where these ideas originated, we don't have a full-featured REST API for the client to use.
 When the server is only serving its own client, we can afford ourselves a network API with less ceremony than REST.

 Our app has a single endpoint for enacting side-effects, and that is the command endpoint, `/api/command/:command-id`.
 The client posts a command here, the